shubhamgrg04/HOODS/README.md

         function myFunction() {...}
         ```

-     2. Follow the camel case convention, typing the words in lower-case, only capitalizing the first letter in each word.
+     2. for Variables follow the camel case convention, typing the words in lower-case, only capitalizing the first letter in each word.

         ```javascript
-        // Good example constructor = TitleCase
+        // good example
-        var test = new PrototypeApplication();
+        var deliveryNote = 1;

-        // Bad example constructor
+        // bad example
-        var test = new PROTOTYPEAPPLICATION();
+        var delivery_note = 1;
+        ```
+     3. for function with multiple words should always use an underscore between words.

+          ```javascript

         // Good example functions/methods = camelCase
-        myFunction();
-        calculateArea();
+        my_function();
+        calculate_area();

         // Bad example functions/methods
         MyFunction();
         CalculateArea();
-        ```

-     3. Variables with multiple words should always use an underscore between words.

-        ```javascript
-        // bad example
-        var deliveryNote = 1;

-        // good example
-        var delivery_note = 1;
         ```